ansible/dci-partner-ansible/docs/creating_tests.md

 - *job_informations*: this must be set to the returned value from the `dci_job` module.
 It contains the information required to post the results back to the DCI server.
 - *dci_status*: must be set at the beginning of each play in the playbook.
 This tells the server which step the testing is currently on.

-# [WIP] Information about running tests with ansible-test